Achn357/class-material-reminder/cloudfunctionslookup.md

 ```
 {
 status:0,
-message:"Could not get next week's events.
-Something went wrong on google calendar api."
+message:"CSomething went wrong in fetching the data from the google calendar api."
 }
 ```
-However, the current form of the function does not allow for a failure message to be sent.

 **Function:** To obtain the events on a user's calendar within the next week **REST ENDPOINT:**  ``` https://us-central1-class-material-reminder.cloudfunctions.net/calendarTest ```